mennlo/grappling-games/classes/guillotine-defense-class.md

 **Time:** 3 minutes, 2 partners or 6 minutes total - switching back and forth

 #### Controlling Player
-**Position:** Kneeling or standing over your partner who is on hands/elbows and knees, with a chin strap and tricep grip
+**Position:** Kneeling over your partner who is on hands/elbows and knees, with a chin strap and tricep grip
-**Objective:** Maintain head control while transitioning from head and arm control on one side to head and arm on the other side
+**Objective:** Maintain head control while transitioning from head and arm control on one side to head and arm on the other side, try to keep their hands on the mat
-**Win:** Successfully transition from side to side while keeping your partner's head covered
+**Win:** No win

 #### Defending Player
 **Position:** On hands/elbows and knees with your head trapped in your partner's front headlock control
-**Objective:** Work to uncover your head and establish guard by getting your legs between you and your partner
+**Objective:** Work to uncover your head and establish guard by getting your legs between you and your partner OR knock them down to their butt and free uncover your head from top position
-**Win:** Uncover your head and successfully establish guard by getting your legs between you and your partner
+**Win:** Uncover your head and successfully establish guard by getting your legs between you and your partner OR knock them down to their butt and free uncover your head from top position

 ## Guard Drills